tpaschalis/tpaschalis.github.io/_posts/2020-06-29-channels-limitations-speed.markdown

 ---
 layout: post
-title: What are the limits of Go channels, and how fast are they?
+title: What are the limits of Go channels, and just how fast are they?
 date:   2020-06-29
 author: Paschalis Ts
 tags:   [golang, internals]